-What Are Small Language Models?
+What is a Small Language Model?

 In recent years, the evolution of Large Language Models (LLMs) like GPT and BERT has seen parameter counts soar from hundreds of millions to over a trillion in successors like GPT-4.
 Yet, the burgeoning parameter scale begs the question: Is bigger necessarily better for enterprise applications?